 Devandas has advised people with disabilities to take control and be “a bit aggressive”, for example, by demanding that visitors wash their hands when they enter their homes.

-By “institutional settings” I include psychiatric hospitals, social care homes, elderly person's homes, group homes and prisons.
+By “institutional settings” I include psychiatric hospitals and mental health units, social care homes, elderly person's homes, group homes and prisons.
 People with disabilities are particularly vulnerable to infection in these facilities given the risk of contamination of many people living together in a congregated way.
 We know from the likes of Foucault and Goffman that institutions remove autonomy and control and in the coronavirus pandemic that includes activities such as handwashing, food preparation, availability of tissues and so on.
-On top of that, people living in institutional settings may already be less healthy than the general population (on this point in the context of prisons, this article is informative).
+Further, people living in institutional settings may already be less healthy than the general population (on this point in the context of prisons, this article is informative).

-The UN High Commissioner for Human Rights, Michelle Bachelet, says that "governments should address the situation of detained people in their crisis planning to protect detainees, staff, visitors and of course wider society".
+The UN High Commissioner for Human Rights, Michelle Bachelet, says that coronavirus "risks rampaging through such institutions’ extremely vulnerable populations" and that "governments should address the situation of detained people in their crisis planning to protect detainees, staff, visitors and of course wider society".

 In February, coronavirus was introduced into a long-term residential care facility in Washington State.
 It resulted in cases among 81 residents, 34 staff members, and 14 visitors.
 Sadly, 23 persons died.
 A group of public health scientists published a paper in which they observed that, “once COVID-19 has been introduced into a long-term care facility, it has the potential to result in high attack rates among residents, staff members, and visitors.”